 While they could also sit in very hot, not quite boiling water from the microwave, this will take longer and leave the berries getting a bit too mushy for our tastes.

-It is also possible to soak the dehydrated strawberries overnight in cold water to bring them back to life.
+It is also possible to soak the dried strawberries overnight in cold water to bring them back to life.

 Serving Suggestions